 So any time you want to revert to the default software after working on a sketch, push that button.

 Whenever you encounter an error, press the 'Send error report' at the bottom of the main screen.
 You'll get the report and the error number - you can use that in the CircuitMess community forum so that our team members can help you more efficiently.

 Starting a new sketch

-When starting a new sketch you'll get an option to choose from a Ringo project and a Nibble project, as well as a code project and a block project.
+When starting a new sketch you'll get an option to choose from a code project and a block project.

 Code project is pretty much the same thing you'll get in Arduino IDE - straight up Arduino C/C++ that will run your programs based on the code you've written.

-We advise that you start the block project regardless of your programming skills just so you can get to know the device better!
+We advise that you start the block project regardless of your programming skills just so you can get to know the phone and the firmware better!